AbuseIO/SCART-docs/docs/details/contacts.md

 ## API linker check

-Some hosters supports an API to support automatically pushing illegal URLS so these are directly removed by there services.
+Some hosters support an API to support automatical retrieval of illegal URL's in order to automatically and immediately remove these images.

 Contact your SCARt provider for adding a specific API for a hoster to SCARt.